Posted on ::

 Exec=kitty -e /usr/lib/helix/hx %F

-You mat need to change /usr/lib/helix/hx depending on the file location of helix."
+You may need to change /usr/lib/helix/hx depending on the file location of helix.

 When you have saved the file (ctrl+O and ctrl+x to exit) you can then update the desktop database: